Ouxsoft/LHTML/README.md

  </block>
 ```

-##### Element Methods
+##### Routines
-The config defines method calls to be orchestrated against all the elements instantiated.
+The config defines routines which are method calls to be orchestrated against all the elements instantiated.
 These methods MAY differ project to project.
 It stands to reason that one of the last methods called will be to render the Element's output and its content will replace the original element entirely.

 Method calls to instantiated objects MAY occur in either forward or reverse order depending on the orchestration needs.